FasterXML/jackson-jr/README.md

-Initial performance testing using [JVM Serializers](https://github.com/eishay/jvm-serializers/wiki) benchmark suggests that it is almost as fast as [full Jackson databind](https://github.com/FasterXML/jackson-databind) -- additional overhead for tests is 5-20% for both serialization and deserialization.
+Initial performance testing using [JVM Serializers](https://github.com/eishay/jvm-serializers/wiki) benchmark suggests that it is almost as fast as [full Jackson databind](https://github.com/FasterXML/jackson-databind) -- additional overhead for tests is 5-10% for both serialization and deserialization.
+So performance is practically identical.

-In fact, when only handling `List`s and `Map`s style content, speed `jackson-jr` speed matches `jackson-databind` performance (Bean/POJO case is where full databinding's extensive optimizations help more).
+In fact, when only handling `List`s and `Map`s style content, speed `jackson-jr` speed fully matches `jackson-databind` performance (Bean/POJO case is where full databinding's extensive optimizations help more).
 So performance should be adequate, and choice should be more based on functionality, convenience and deployment factors.

+About the only thing missing is that there is no equivalent to [Afterburner](../../jackson-module-afterburner), which can further speed up databind by 20-30%, for most performance-sensitive systems.